What are the responsibilities of international students in the United States?

-After September 11, 2001, the U.S. government ordered the INS to develop strict regulations for international students.
-Ignoring these regulations or failing to abide by them, students may lose the opportunity to study in the United States.
-Therefore, it is crucial that students keep their passport and other documents in order.
-It is also necessary that they notify the Office of International Student Services of all changes, i.e., deviation from full-time studies, address, and telephone changes.
-The most important regulations to remember are the following:
+The U.S. government requires the INS to have strict regulations for international students.
+Disregarding these regulations or failing to abide by them can potentially lead to the termination of status for a student.
+Therefore, it is crucial that students keep their passports and other documents current and in order.
+It is also necessary that students notify the OIE of any and all changes to their academic status and contact information.

 - Students may work on campus.
 They cannot work off campus in the United States during

 their first 12 months without special permission, which is given only by the INS and

 the Office of International Education.

 - A Social Security number is required for employment.
 The identification number issued